 Perhaps the most important limitation is that the evidence on the potential impacts of an extension of the EITC program on worker behavior remains limited, as the only rigorous evaluation evidence to date is from Paycheck Plus.
 New evidence will likely be available soon on the effects of the ARPA expansion in 2021, though a single year of availability would limit its effectiveness.

 It would be useful to have more city- and state-level experiments with the extension of the EITC program to childless adults and non-custodial parents that can be rigorously evaluated for their impact.
 Such experiments could yield valuable evidence on effectiveness that could inform decisions on how to proceed at the federal level.
 Only then would enough evidence exist to accurately judge the benefits of higher earnings and employment to childless adults, and whether these benefits over time are sufficient to make the policy cost-effective.

 Summary and policy advice

 Federal and state EITC payments to low-income parents with children have expanded dramatically in recent decades, with clear benefits to the poor in terms of higher income and work effort.
-But few jurisdictions extend much of these benefits to low-income childless adults and non-custodial parents, who are often less-educated men.
-Indeed, this group has suffered greater losses in wages and has responded with greater declines in labor force activity than any other major demographic group.
+However, few jurisdictions extend much of these benefits to low-income childless adults and non-custodial parents, who are often less-educated men.
+Indeed, this group has suffered greater losses in relative wages and has responded with greater declines in labor force activity than any other major demographic group.

-The author thanks two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
+The author thanks two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts

 The IZA World of Labor project is committed to the IZA Guiding Principles of Research Integrity.
 The author declares to have observed these principles.